cvonk/esphome-config/README.md

 # esphome
-ESP IoT Devices with ESPHome Firmware
+Espressif IoT Devices with ESPHome Firmware

 Contains configurations for